 What’s the mood of the social groups within your law firm?

 Non-firm socializing can happen in all sorts of different ways.
 It can often begin innocently with people attending happy hours, social events, and beyond.
-Before you know it, the bonds can become strong between the employees you brought together as the law firm manager or owner.
+Before you know it, the bonds can strengthen between the employees you brought together as the law firm manager or owner.
 Beer, pizza, and wings magically have a way of bringing folks together in a semi-sacred bond.

 Know that once one member of a drinking or social group departs (whether willingly or not), the departure of the others in the drinking group can often come in waves.
 In other words, once one leaves, the others inevitably begin to think it’s their time.